Opendigitalradio/ODR-DabMod/dpd/README.md

  * 4x oversampling: 8192000 sample rate
  * a very small digital gain, which will be overridden by the DPDCE
  * predistorter enabled

- * UHD output with a rather low TX gain, which will be overridden by DPDCE
+The TX gain should be chosen so that you can drive your amplifier into saturation with a digital gain of 0.1, so that there is margin for the DPD to operate.

-The DPDCE uses automatic gain control for both TX and RX gain to get both a high quantisation quality for the most frequent amplitude regions and a high enough back-off so the peaks are also quantised correctly.
-This means that the output power will stay at the same level, but the DPDCE may change TX gain to trade it with digital gain and also change RX gain.
-This also implies that you should *not modify txgain, rxgain, digital gain or coefficient settings manually!*
+You should *not modify txgain, rxgain, digital gain or coefficient settings manually!*
 When the DPDCE is used, it controls these settings, and there are command line options for you to define initial values.